GSA/idmanagement.gov/_implement/distribute-fcpca.md

 1. Click **Start**, type **certmgr.msc**, and  press **Enter**.
 1. Right-click **Trusted Root Certification Authorities**, and select **All Tasks** > **Import**.

-    The Certificate Import Wizard appears.

-1. Browse to and select your copy of the FCPCA root certificate.
+1. When the Certificate Import Wizard appears, browse to and select your copy of the FCPCA root certificate.
 1. Verify that the desired **Certificate Store** displays **Trusted Root Certification Authorities**, and select _Next_.
 1. Select _Finish_ to complete the import.

-    A success message appears.
+1. A success message appears.

-> **Note:** If several users share a device, you can run the **certlm.msc** to simultaneously update the certificate stores for the accounts on the device (vs. updating each account separately).
+**Note:** If several users share a device, you can run the **certlm.msc** to simultaneously update the certificate stores for the accounts on the device (vs. updating each account separately).

 ---